Amy Scholten, MPH

 Anorexia is an

 eating disorder.
 It occurs when a person's obsession with diet and exercise leads to extreme weight loss.
+Sometimes laxatives, diuretics, or self-induced vomiting will be used to lose weight.
 The disorder is considered if a person refuses to maintain a body weight at or above 85% of their ideal body weight.
 Anorexia can be fatal.

 Anorexia is more common in women.
 Factors that increase your risk for anorexia include:

 Anorexia often leads to a number of serious medical problems including:

 You will be asked about your symptoms and medical history.
 A physical exam and psychological evaluation will be done.

 The goal of treatment is to return to and maintain a healthy weight.
 A healthy weight is above 85% of your ideal weight.
 To achieve this, the intake of calories is gradually increased.
 This can be accomplished through a number of interventions, including the following: